no-name2023/reproducible-research_homework/README.md

 # Question 4

 After executing the code provided in the `question-4-code` folder of this repo I managed to produce this plot:

+As we can see the code has produced two random walks 'data1' and 'data2' and plotted them next to each other.
+The random walk is represented as a sequence of points in a 2D space starting at (0,0) and then taking steps in random directions at each time point.
+In this case, the number of steps has been set to 500 so the time also goes from 1 to 500.

 ## Instructions